Dhumra/MediSync/README.md

 ## ✅ How to Present (Resume / Portfolio)

 > Designed a fault-tolerant microservice system for healthcare scheduling and medication distribution using Python 3.11+, gRPC APIs, Redis-backed caching, and leader-based replication.
-Implemented automatic failover and recovery workflows to achieve high availability and low-latency responses under load.
+Implemented automatic failover and recovery workflows, with multithreaded testing to ensure consistency under concurrent access.